13 Facts About Se7en for Its 25th Anniversary

 12. Se7en inspired a comic book.

 In 2006, Zenescope Entertainment acquired a license to produce a seven-part limited series based on John Doe’s fascination with the seven deadly sins.
 “Pages” of the journal glimpsed in the film were included.
 The title lasted seven issues.

 Despite the closed nature of the film’s ending—Pitt’s character is probably headed for either prison or a mental institution—New Line wanted to build on what they thought could become a franchise.
 The studio took a spec script titled Solace about a psychic investigating a serial killer, and had it retrofitted for Freeman’s Detective Somerset.
-The project never moved forward with Freeman; Solace will hopefully be released—with former Hannibal Lecter Anthony Hopkins—sometime this year.
+The project never moved forward with Freeman; Solace was eventually released—with former Hannibal Lecter Anthony Hopkins—in 2015.

 This story has been updated for 2020.